-Buffing wood floors can remove minor scratches or scuffs and can also give your floor an attractive and lustrous shine that can last for years.
-Although the basic process of buffing a floor can be simple, affordable and sometimes even fun, it is still very time consuming.
+Buffing wood floorsremoves minor scratches or scuffs and can also give your floor an attractive and lustrous shine that can last for years.
+Although the basic process of buffing a floor can be simple, affordable and sometimes even fun, it is still very time-consuming.
 Hiring a hardwood flooring professional to assist isn't a bad idea if you have more pressing priorities.

-To buff a wood floor successfully, you'll need to either rent or purchase a stand-up floor buffing machine.
-These types of machines will typically feature a high RPM rate, and you will probably be surprised at how efficiently they work.
+To buff a wood floor successfully, you'll need to either rent or purchase a stand-up floor-buffing machine.
 Before you attempt to operate the machine, always remember to remove any obstacles that may be in your path.

 Accidents do happen, but you can lessen the risks by simply removing these types of items:

 If you're just buffing your floor and not refinishing it completely, you should remove any wax that's left behind from a previous polishing.
 This step is fairly simple and will commonly require the application of a wax stripper or mineral spirits.
 These chemicals have varying application methods, and you should make sure to follow these instructions to the letter.